levigilbert/godot-LDtk-import/README.md

 ## Options:
 - Import_Collisions: If you want to import collision for the tiles (see import collisions below) or not
 - Import_Custom_Entities: If you want to import your own Resources (see entities), this should be set to true.
 Keep in mind that this will remove the other node options (they will still be imported, but only as Node2D).
+- Import_Metadata: If set, will import any fields set on the entities as metadata (using 'set_meta()').
+They can be retrieved later using 'get_meta()' on the imported object.

 ## Importing Collisions:
 - Create a layer called "Collisions", any tile in it will have a RectangleShape2D added to in a new layer.